JetBrains/kotlin-web-site/pages/docs/reference/sealed-classes.md

 of a sealed class can have multiple instances which can contain state.

 To declare a sealed class, you put the `sealed` modifier before the name of the class.
-A sealed class can have subclasses, but all of them must be nested inside the declaration of the sealed class itself.
+A sealed class can have subclasses, but all of them must be nested inside the declaration of the sealed class itself (before 1.1).

 ``` kotlin
 sealed class Expr {